csantanapr/grunt-cordovacli/README.md

 Type: `String` `'Array'`
 Valid value: `'ios'` `'android'` `'blackberry10'`  `'wp8'` `'ubuntu'` `'firefoxos'` `'amazon-fireos'` Version can be specified like  `'ios@3.7.0'`
-Can also pass a director containing the platform git repository Required for Commands: `'platform'`
+Can also pass a directory containing the platform git repository Required for Commands: `'platform'`
 Not Applicable for Commands: `'plugin'`
 Optional for other commands